Destination Pakistan Guide

 A Glimpse into History

-Originally known as Udabhanda, Muzaffarabad has a history that dates back centuries.
-According to legend, the famous Buddhist pilgrim Hieun Tsang entered India through Udabhanda in 631 A.D.
-During its heyday, Udabhanda served as the capital of the Shahi dynasty, which ruled over Gandhara, comprising modern-day northern Pakistan and Kashmir, from the third century to the early ninth century.
+Originally known as Udabhanda, Muzaffarabad has a rich historical background.
+According to accounts, the renowned Buddhist traveler Hieun Tsang entered India in 631 A.D. through Udabhanda and the Baramula Gorge.
+Udabhanda served as the capital of the Shahi dynasty, ruling over Gandhara (which comprised northern Pakistan and Kashmir) and a portion of Kabul from the third century following the decline of the Kushan Empire until the early ninth century.

 1. Red Fort